abidrahmank/OpenCV2-Python-Tutorials/source/py_tutorials/py_imgproc/py_watershed/py_watershed.rst

     cv2.watershed(img,markers)
     img[markers == -1] = [255,0,0]

 See the result below.
-For some coins, the region where they touch are segmented properly.
+For some coins, the region where they touch are segmented properly and for some, they are not.

     .. image:: images/water_result.jpg
         :alt: Result
         :align: center

 Additional Resources
 ======================

 #.
 CMM page on `Watershed Tranformation <http://cmm.ensmp.fr/~beucher/wtshed.html>`_

 Exercises
 ==============

 #.
 OpenCV samples has an interactive sample on watershed segmentation, `watershed.py`.
 Run it, Enjoy it, then learn it.